weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * add your cluster(s) that will have the same configuration to the branch
 * customize and deploy your applications
 * repeat for each environment/cluster
-* when your applications need updating, modify the main branch and merge into the branch or cherrypick changes to the branch
+* when your applications need updating, modify the main branch and merge into the branch or cherry-pick changes to the branch

 **Q. Are envs 1-1 for clusters?**